servo/mozjs/README.md

 6. Run `./mozjs/src/generate_wrappers.sh` to regenerate wrappers.

-7. Build and test the bindings as above, then submit a PR!
+7. Build and test the bindings as above.

+8. Create a new release on github with the .tar.xz that you saved earlier.
+Name the new tag `mozjs-source-${COMMIT}` where `${COMMIT}` is the value stored in `mozjs/etc/COMMIT`.

+9. Submit a PR!

 8. Send companion PR to servo, as SpiderMonkey bump PR will not be merged until it's tested against servo.